depuits/FS22_ShelterMatters/README.md

 2. Place the file in your Farming Simulator 22 mods folder, typically located at: `Documents/My Games/FarmingSimulator2022/mods`.
 3. Launch the game and enable the mod in the "Installed Mods" section.

+> **Tip**: To ensure proper indoor detection, especially on custom maps, use the included **Indoor Area placeables** (*Buildings → Sheds*) to define sheltered zones.

 ### Uninstalling

 If you decide that the ShelterMatters mod does not fit your playstyle, you can easily remove it without affecting your savegame.
 Follow these simple steps to uninstall the mod safely:

+1. Sell or remove any placed Indoor Area placeables before uninstalling to avoid lingering objects in your savegame.
-1. Disable the mod in your savegame from the "Installed Mods" section in the main menu.
+2. Disable the mod in your savegame from the "Installed Mods" section in the main menu.
-2. (Optional) Delete the FS22_ShelterMatters.zip file from your mods folder, typically located at: `Documents/My Games/FarmingSimulator2022/mods`.
+3. (Optional) Delete the FS22_ShelterMatters.zip file from your mods folder, typically located at: `Documents/My Games/FarmingSimulator2022/mods`.

 That's it!
 Your savegame will continue to work as normal without the mod.